NAEE’s Curriculum Guides for Schools

 In this, we argued for all school leavers to have an essential understanding of key environmental issues.
 Our key point was: We call for all school leavers to have an essential understanding of key environmental issues.
 We say this because a knowledge and understanding of the essence of, and background to, all this cannot be the responsibility of every employer, just as essential numeracy and literacy are not.
 As with literacy and numeracy, it ought to be the responsibility of schools to work with students to develop appropriate attitudes, knowledge, understanding and skills related to living and working as though nature mattered.
 NAEE provided written evidence to the House of Commons Environmental Audit Committee inquiry into Green Jobs.

 Developing Sustainability: helping school governors influence whole school approaches

 This report explores how governing boards can help evaluate and develop their school’s approaches to environmental sustainability, posing questions that they might ask about what their school is doing.
 It arises from a collaboration with the National Governance Association and complements the NGA’s own guidance on sustainability, which can be downloaded here.

 The Environmental Curriculum across early years foundation stage and primary

 This report illustrates how early experience of schools provides opportunities for children to explore the natural world around them and develop positive attitudes towards it.

 This report explores curriculum opportunities in primary and secondary schools for a consideration of the goals.
 It uses curriculum analysis and school and NGO case studies to stimulate further work in schools to engage young people in learning about local and global environmental issues.

 The Environmental Curriculum across key stages 3 and 4

-Key Stages 3 & 4 – NAEE’s latest report illustrates how the secondary curriculum provides opportunities for schools, teachers and children to explore a range of the world’s most serious issues.
+This report illustrates how the secondary curriculum provides opportunities for schools, teachers and children to explore the natural world and develop understandings of key environmental issues.